Truck-Drivers-Money-Saving-Tips.com header logo

 There have been many reports of injury to people using microwave ovens to heat water to make hot drinks.
 Water heated in a microwave oven may be superheated and when objects (e.g. a spoon) or granulated materials (e.g. instant coffee) are put into it, the water may boil very vigorously or even appear to explode out of the container.
 The vigorously ejected boiling water can cause serious burns.
 Sometimes even the act of taking the container out of the oven and or putting it on the bench can cause the boiling.

-Beware of this phenomenon and avoid setting up conditions to cause superheating.
+Beware of this phenomenon and avoid setting up conditions to cause superheating from a microwave oven.

 Our Experience

-When he used it to cook in his truck, Mike used it about 80% or more of the time compared to other appliances.
+When Mike used a microwave oven to cook for himself alone in his truck, he relied on it about 80% or more of the time compared to other appliances — because he was warming up food already prepared by his home support team.

-It was extremely easy for him to remove food from his ice chest, which has been prepared by his home support team, do a little set-up (such as moving it into a proper container and adding a little water), and "heat it up and eat it up."
+It was easy to pull a container of food from his ice chest, move the food into a “microwave-safe” container, add a little water, and “heat it up and eat it up.”

 Helpful Hint